Keely-Ann-Maritz/Payment-Portal/README.md

 ## Instructions on how to run the application
  ### **User Portal**
- 1. In the terminal, ensure you are in the backend and frontend folder.
+ 1. In the terminal, navigate into the INSY7314 Folder and build your docker containers by running: ```docker-compose up --build```
- 2. Run the following command, in both the frontend and backend: ```npm run dev```
+ 2. In the browser, run the following link: ```https://localhost:8080/```
  3. If the user does not have an account, select the Register link to navigate to the Register page to create an account.
  4. Once the user has created an account, they will be redirected to the Login, enter the login details to login to your account.
  5. If the user already has an account, enter the credentials to login to the Payment Portal.